Control of Pests and Diseases

 Damage and how to recognize

 ⦿ The main symptom is oozing out red-brownish sap out of the length-wise cracks on the bark.
-The oozing out spaces will gradually become brownish and finally turned in to a colour of blackish
+The oozing-out spaces will gradually become brownish and finally turned into a colour of blackish

 ⦿ This could be seen in the trees infected with the “Ganodarma” fungus.
 It is very seldom such infected trees available in Sri Lanka and the special feature is forming mushrooms on the trunk closer to the ground level.